 - Objective 2: Streamline the quality of delivery of all our Academies across their different delivery sites

-- Objective 3: Deliver learning opportunities which are responsive to service user needs and feedback
+- Objective 3: Deliver learning opportunities (face-to-face and online) which are responsive to service user needs and feedback

 - Objective 4: Achieve and maintain compliance with regulatory bodies